storm-enroute/storm-enroute.github.io/coroutines/docs/faq.md

 is the best place to learn all about Scala Coroutines.

-### I don't want to read this guide of yours.
+### I don't want to read this silly guide of yours.
 Can you just show me how this works?

 Sure.